-The programming of work has to be done, for products or projects to meet the criteria of logical sequencing and criteria related to good sense of the one who plans, for that reason it is essential that the task of planning is done with the help of a decision support system in production planning and not an automated tool for planning.
+The programming of work has to be done, for products or projects to meet the criteria of logical sequencing and criteria related to a common sense of the one who plans, for that reason, it is essential that the task of planning is done with the help of a decision support system in production planning and not an automated tool for planning.

 - Assisted production simulation

 - Operation or activities planning in Gantt chart